 Requirement FlexNet Manager Suite ILMT Licensing Use a current version of FlexNet Manager Suite.
+Note: IBM approval requires that you are using a version later than 2015 R1.
+You are currently reading documentation for release 2021 R1.
+Be sure that you have licensed the FlexNet Manager for Datacenters product.
 ILMT is licensed.
 Assign a commercial Db2 license to ILMT.
 Use a current version of FlexNet Manager Suite.
 Be sure that you have licensed the FlexNet Manager for Datacenters product.
 (This supports the IBM PVU license type and appropriate reporting.)
 Approval Obtain a contractual variation from IBM to modify the IBM PVU and IBM VPC licenses, allowing the substitution of FlexNet Manager Suite for ILMT.
 (A standard application form is available.)
 The standard IBM PVU or IBM VPC licenses apply.
 Agents Install the FlexNet inventory agent on all application servers running software under either IBM PVU or IBM VPC licenses; and also on any Hyper-V hosts that may have guest VMs running software licensed under IBM PVU or IBM VPC.
 Install the ILMT agent on all application servers running software under IBM PVU or IBM VPC licenses.
 Drivers Nothing additional required.
 Where ILMT is using a Db2 back-end, install a Db2 driver on each applicable inventory beacon.
 (No separate driver is required for an underlying Microsoft SQL Server database.)
 Credentials Normal requirements for the installed FlexNet inventory agents.
 Additional credentials may be required (as usual) for inventory collection from VMware virtual hosts.
 Create an account in the database (either Db2 or SQL Server) for data collection.
 Tip: This account requires the DATAACCESS privilege level.
 Configuration Configure FlexNet inventory agent to collect the relevant data every 30 minutes.
 The standard ILMT configuration collects data every 30 minutes.

 Requirement FlexNet Manager Suite ILMT FlexNet Beacon Normal operation for data uploads from the FlexNet inventory agents to the central application server.
 Remote data collection by the inventory beacon.
 License management Licenses can be entirely managed in FlexNet Manager Suite, using all your normal processes.
 Product consumption for IBM PVU licenses calculated in ILMT may be imported into FlexNet Manager Suite, which automatically creates license records to match the consumption data from ILMT.
 You may then attach purchases to the licenses to automatically compare consumption against entitlements and determine your compliance status.
-Remember: For IBM VPC licenses, in contrast, there is no way to import any license consumption results from ILMT into FlexNet Manager Suite.
+Temperature Remember: For IBM VPC licenses, in contrast, there is no way to import any license consumption results from ILMT into FlexNet Manager Suite.